ayush03ch/Recipe-Book/README.md

 1) Clone this repository to your local machine using git clone https://github.com/ayush03ch/Recipe-Book.git.
 2) Navigate to the project directory: cd Recipe-Book.
 3) Install the necessary dependencies by running: 'npm install'.
-4) Once the dependencies are installed, start the development server with ng serve.
+4) Once the dependencies are installed, start the development server with ng serve. or run the command: node runner.js
-5) Open your web browser and visit  'localhost'  to view the website.
+6) Open your web browser and visit  'localhost'  to view the website.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for new features, improvements, or bug fixes, feel free to submit a pull request.
 Please adhere to the code of conduct and follow the contribution guidelines.